-Striking Labatt Brewery workers walk the picket line outside the brewery on Leslie Street in St. John’s in this Telegram file photo.
+Striking Labatt Brewery workers walk the picket line Thursday afternoon outside the brewery on Leslie Street in St. John’s. — Photo by Joe Gibbons/The Telegram

 Negotiations between Labatt and the union representing striking brewery workers broke off after only half an hour Thursday, with the two sides no closer to reaching an agreement.